Emile Doumba

 Emile Doumba (born 29 October 1944) is a Gabonese politician.
-After heading the International Bank for Trade and Industry of Gabon (Banque internationale pour le commerce et l'industrie du Gabon, BICIG), he was Minister of Finance from 1999 to 2002, then Minister of the Forest Economy from 2002 to 2009.
+After heading the Banque Internationale pour le Commerce et l'Industrie du Gabon (BICIG), he was Minister of Finance from 1999 to 2002, then Minister of the Forest Economy from 2002 to 2009.
 He was briefly Minister of Urban and Regional Planning from June 2009 to July 2009 and Minister of Energy, Hydraulic Resources, and New Energies from July 2009 to October 2009.
 Since October 2009, he has been Minister for Relations with Parliament and the Constitutional Institutions, Regional Integration, and NEPAD, in charge of Human Rights.

 BICIG career and appointment as Finance Minister

 Doumba was born in Libreville and began working at BICIG in September 1972, becoming its Director-General in 1980.
 After about 19 years in the latter post, he was appointed to the government as Minister of the Economy, Finance, Budget, and Privatization on 25 January 1999.
 Considered a competent and respected technocrat, Doumba was appointed as Minister of Finance to resolve a fiscal crisis caused by decreased oil revenue and overspending.
 It was thought that his reputation abroad could be helpful in the refinancing of Gabon's external debt.
 Although Doumba was successful, some other members of the regime disliked his reliance on austerity measures, concerned that their own interests could be adversely affected.